timmcginley/41934/Concepts/MachineLearning/README.md

 # Machine Learning
+Machine learning can solve lots of problems.
+However if not used responsibly it could also be described as a 'problem in search of a solution'.

 There are lots of interesting developments in BIM from Machine Learning / AI.

 In relation to this course, they include: